EDWARDS LIFESCIENCES AND THE LA RAMS

 Identifying heart valve failure can be the difference between life and death for you, your loved ones, and those in your community.
 While there isn’t one single cause of heart valve failure, there are plenty of common risk factors, including:

-Older age.
-People 65 and older are at a higher risk
+Older age can mean you are at higher risk

 Family history of heart disease or heart valve disease